 Hence we plan a 5-10 years of engaged intervention with such families so we are always there for them when they need a support!

-Once inducted we next put ourselves on a long term committed support service with them through scheduled Human Centric Design thinking sessions with the families and their stakeholders.
-This then often results in a variety of interventions for both the family (such as planning finances for the family, procuring medical cover, getting the parents migrate into organized white/blue collar sector, Short-term loans etc.) and the child (enrollment into appropriate coaching classes, Financial support on school supplies and self-learning aids, Admissions / Relocation to appropriate school/college /vocational institutes and in our last phases assisted career guidance for job search or entrepreneurship).
-Furthermore, we force-multiply our impact by handpicking our "Shikshaks" or the field staff from within the community and training them to deliver and spread education as a mean to end poverty.
+Once these two "levers" are in place we then put ourselves on a long term committed support service with them through our satellite centers This then often results in a variety of interventions depending on the age group of the child ranging from enrollment into appropriate schools/colleges or coaching classes, Financial support on school supplies and self-learning aids, Admissions / Relocation to appropriate school/college /vocational institutes and in our last phases assisted career guidance for job search or entrepreneurship.
+Our core team continuously builds and "aggregates" partnerships with all existing Non-profits, Ed Institutes as well as Edtech organizations so we can empower our centers with all the ammunition they need to lift their children out of poverty!

 "Put simply - Our MISSION is to be CONSTANTLY there with these family at every step of their child's educational journey - just to make sure that "lack of awareness" or "financial constraints" DO NOT LIMIT the choice of what their path could be!"